No One Left Behind

 to be working with the Past Conflict Repatriations Branch (PCRB)

 of the Army Casualty and Mortuary Affairs Operations Division, United States Army Human Resources Command.
+[To access PCRB website click here and search for “PCRB.”
+You may receive a security notification message—it is safe to continue to HRC’s website.]
 The Defense POW/MIA Accounting Agency (DPAA) is the agency that oversees the effort to account for all missing personnel.

-PCRB maintains case files for unaccounted-for Soldiers from World War II, Korea, and Vietnam.
-For statistics on the number of unaccounted-for Soldiers, click here.
+DPAA maintains case files for unaccounted-for Soldiers from World War II, Korea, and Vietnam.
 Profiles of unaccounted-for Soldiers may be found here.
-So far in 2017, more than 150 Soldiers have been accounted for and returned to their families.
+In 2017, there were approximately 275 Soldiers accounted for and returned to their families.
 You can see them here.

 Lori Cook-Folger, CG

 Lori is the owner of Southern Genealogist, llc, and holds the Certified Genealogist® credential.
 She has been researching since 1984, and specializes in research in the Southern states, some Midwest research, and DNA.
 She is a published author and enjoys piecing together clues left behind to preserve family histories.

 Yvonne, Certified Genealogist®, is a native Georgian and owner of The Georgia Genealogist, Inc. She mentors Genetic Genealogy Study Groups and gives workshops and presentations on genealogical research methodology and Genetic Genealogy.
 She is a published author and became an advocate of Genetic Genealogy when she successfully solved the identity of her biological parentage using DNA.

 Clarise Soper, CG